* ECB’s Draghi pledges action to anchor inflation expectations

 The euro also lost ground against many other currencies, notably hitting a near 10-month low on the Australian dollar at A$1.4163.

-The yen's fall was taken as positive for Japanese exports and corporate earnings and helped both the Topix and the Nikkei nudge up 0.3 percent.
-Moves elsewhere where muted and MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.1 percent.
+The yen’s fall was taken as positive for Japanese exports and corporate earnings and helped the Topix up 0.4 percent and the Nikkei 0.48 percent.
+Moves elsewhere were muted and MSCI’s broadest index of Asia-Pacific shares outside Japan was near flat.

 The action in currencies came after ECB President Mario Draghi said the bank was prepared to respond with all its “available” tools should inflation drop further.

-Data due out on Friday are expected to show annual inflation slowed to just 0.3 percent in August from 0.4 percent in July, further distant from the EBC's target of nearer 2 percent.
+Data due out on Friday are expected to show annual inflation slowed to just 0.3 percent in August from 0.4 percent in July, further distant from the ECB’s target of nearer 2 percent.

-In stronger language than usual, Draghi emphasised that inflation expectations were showing significant declines and noted a lower euro would help support domestic demand, possibly through fewer imports and greater consumption of locally-made products.
+In stronger language than usual, Draghi emphasised that inflation expectations were showing significant declines and noted a lower euro could help lift exports and inflation.

 “Draghi departed from the script originally published on the ECB’s website on delivery, adding a section on inflation expectations during August,” said Ray Attrill, global co-head of FX strategy at National Australia Bank.

 “He noted a decline in short-, medium- and longer-term inflation expectations and indicated this would be acknowledged at the Sept meeting.
 So it looks like more easing ahead...”

 Also sounding dovish was Bank of Japan Governor Haruhiko Kuroda who vowed to press ahead with aggressive monetary easing for as long as needed to convince the public that deflation was dead and buried.